Skip to Main Content

 • Discuss office access (key, alarm code), who will have access (assistant, office manager, etc.) and schedule (times/days of the week).

-• Consider arrangement for directing mail deliveries, calls and other communications to the temporary location.
+• Consider arrangements for directing mail deliveries, calls and other communications to the temporary location.

 • Create a list of items such as instruments, charts and any supplies that you may be bringing into the temporary location to ensure that these items are returned to your office at the end of the arrangement.